 Is Vienna worth visiting?
 Absolutely.
 Whilst there are plenty of Vienna tourist attractions to fill your time in this beautiful city, it’s also a great base from which you can explore a number of other popular European destinations.

 I’m a big advocate of staying longer in each destination rather than moving locations (and hotels) each day.
 This doesn’t mean you have to miss out on seeing other places, though.
 When you visit Vienna it is easy to include cities like Bratislava, Budapest and Prague on a day excursion.

-Below you’ll find details about seven of the best day trips from Vienna for both independent travellers and those who prefer to take an organized tour.
+Below you’ll find details about some of the best day trips from Vienna, Austria for both independent travellers and those who prefer to take an organized tour.

 Where to stay in Vienna: For a comfortable base for your stay in Vienna I highly recommend the BW Premier Kaiserhof Hotel.
 I have stayed at the hotel on two occasions and loved it.
 Click here for current prices and availability.